Mohamed Abdullahi Farmajo: Prime Minister (2010–2011)

-On 15 October 2010, President Sharif Sheikh Ahmed appointed Mohamed Abdullahi Farmaajo as Prime Minister of Somalia.
-He was formally sworn in on 1 November 2010 at Villa Somalia, Mogadishu.

-Upon assuming office, Farmaajo quickly became one of the most prominent political figures in the country, introducing reforms that reshaped expectations of governance in Somalia.
-His tenure was noted for a focus on security sector reform, government accountability, and the fight against corruption, which distinguished him from previous administrations.
+On 15 October 2010, Mohamed was appointed new Prime Minister of Somalia.
+Mohamed was sworn into office on 1 November 2010, at a ceremony held in the presidential residence, Villa Somalia.
+On 12 November 2010, Mohamed named a new Cabinet, as per the Transitional Federal Government's (TFG) Charter.
+The allotted ministerial positions were significantly reduced in number, with only 18 administrative posts unveiled versus the previous government's 39 portfolios.
+Only two Ministers from the previous Cabinet were reappointed.

 Reforms

-During his first 50 days in office, Farmaajo's administration initiated the implementation of a full biometric registration system for the security forces, with the goal of completing the process within four months.
+In his statement to the UN Security Council on his first 50 days in office, Mohamed stated that his administration had initiated the implementation of a full biometric register for the security forces which was to be completed within a window of four months.
 Members of the Independent Constitutional Commission were also appointed to engage Somali constitutional lawyers, religious scholars and experts in Somali culture over the nation's scheduled new constitution, a key part of the government's Transitional Federal Tasks.
 High-level federal delegations were dispatched to defuse clan-related tensions in several regions.

 To improve transparency, Cabinet ministers fully disclosed their assets and signed a code of ethics.
 An Anti-Corruption Commission with the power to carry out formal investigations and to review government decisions and protocols was also established so as to more closely monitor all activities by public officials.
 Furthermore, unnecessary trips abroad by members of government were prohibited, and all travel by ministers now require the Premier's consent.
 A budget outlining 2011's federal expenditures was also put before and approved by members of parliament, with the payment of civil service employees prioritized.
 In addition, a full audit of government property and vehicles was to be put into place.

-Senior Advisor Abdirahman Omar Osman, mentioned Farmaajo's attention to road repair, reopening public schools and the regular payment of soldiers and civil servants as issues which brought him support from the people during his brief tenure.
+Senior Advisor Abdirahman Omar Osman, mentioned Mohamed's attention to road repair, reopening public schools and the regular payment of soldiers and civil servants as issues which brought him support from the people during his brief tenure.